 The ASEAN CSR Network is a recognised entity of ASEAN that brings together business membership organisations and businesses from ASEAN Member States to catalyse and facilitate - corporate - social responsibility: the practice of businesses and other organizations taking responsibility for the impacts of its activities and decisions on society and environment, with a view to support sustainable development.
-This includes consideration of business and industry contributions to the triple planetary crisis and opportunities to mitigate this through resource efficiency and circular economy - actions that cannot be seen independently from other core CSR subjects, particularly organizational governance, adoption of fair operating practices, labour and community engagement and development.
-THE TEAM
+This includes consideration of business and industry contributions to the triple planetary crisis and opportunities to mitigate this through resource efficiency and circular economy - actions that cannot be seen independently from other core CSR subjects, particularly organizational governance, adoption of fair operating practices, labour engagement and community development.